-This is done in the CTH functions called pre<name of function>.
-These functions take the same three arguments, Name, Config, and CTHState.
+This is done in the CTH functions called pre\<name of function>.
+These functions take the arguments SuiteName, Name (group or test case name, if applicable), Config, and CTHState.
 The return value of the CTH function is always a combination of a result for the suite/group/test and an updated CTHState.

 To let the test suite continue on executing, return the configuration list that you want the test to use as the result.

-To skip or fail the test, return a tuple with skip or fail, and a reason as the result.
+All pre hooks, except pre\end\per\testcase/4, can skip or fail the test by returning a tuple with skip or fail, and a reason as the result.